 Travelling from Palma, you can take the 301 bus.
 Find the timetable here.

 Staying nearby, you can take the 322 and 324 to Alcudia.

 Sightseeing in Playa Formentor beach and lighthouse

 Taking a trip to Playa Formentor is slightly more of a mission during the summer months and it can get busy.

-However this beach area is reminisent of the Caribbean.
+However, this beach area is reminiscent of the Caribbean.
 Similar to Cala St Vincent, the water here is crystal turquoise blue.

 There is little else to see and do, but swim and sunbathe in incredibly stunning surroundings, but it’s still worth making the trip.

-You can also take a boat excusion here if you want to avoid the crowds on the buses and the winding roads.
+You can also take a boat excursion here if you want to avoid the crowds on the buses and the winding roads.
 You can book this here.

 The Hotel Formentor has been bought and is currently being transformed into a luxury hotel by Bill Gates.
 Watch this space to find out more when it opens!

 It is also worth continuing on the bus to Formentor Lighthouse for even more incredible views and some great photo opportunities.